Investments and operating costs

 In 2023, one plan for a new field development has been submitted.
 It deals with the development of the Eirin gas discovery, which is planned to be tied-back to Gina Krog.
 No investment decisions have been made on fields in operation that required submission of a new development plan to the authorities in 2023.

-Several larger projects on fields in operation, as well as new field developments, contribute to a relatively stable activity level for the next few years.
+Several larger projects on fields in operation, as well as new field developments, contribute to a high level of activity which is expected to decrease towards the end of the forecast period.

 Investments distributed on field status